partytax/ncei-api-guide/README.md

-# NCEI Data Service API for Completely Unhinged Maniacs™

-This guide is an attempt to demystify the National Oceanic and Atmospheric Administration's (NOAA's) National Centers for Environmental Information (NCEI) Data Service API, which is rather sparsely documented here: https://www.ncei.noaa.gov/support/access-data-service-api-user-documentation
+This guide is an attempt to demystify the suite of API's provided by the National Oceanic and Atmospheric Administration's (NOAA's) National Centers for Environmental Information (NCEI), which are rather sparsely documented.

 First, request a token at this URL: https://www.ncdc.noaa.gov/cdo-web/token Don't be alarmed by the NCDC URL.
 The National Climactic Data Center (NCDC) is the former name of the NCEI.

+# NCEI Data Service API - https://www.ncei.noaa.gov/support/access-data-service-api-user-documentation

 **GET** `https://www.ncei.noaa.gov/access/services/data/v1?{paramKey1}={val1}&{paramKey2}={val2}`